Arijit Bagui: Career

 Arijit started his football career with Kalighat MS. He played for the club in 2013–14 Calcutta Premier Division.
 On 9 September 2013, he scored a goal against East Bengal in the 57 minute of their opening encounter of the 2013–14 season.

 He played for them in 2014 I-League 2nd Division.

-In 2016, he joined Peerless SC and played for them in the 2016–17 Calcutta Premier Division.
+In 2016, he joined Peerless SC and played for them in the 2016 CFL Premier Division.
 He used to play as a winger, both left and right flank at Kalighat MS and was then converted into a right-back at Peerless.

 Mohun Bagan

-In July 2017, Mohun Bagan signed him for the 2017–18 Calcutta Premier Division and 2017–18 I-League.
+In July 2017, Mohun Bagan signed him for the 2017 CFL Premier Division and 2017–18 I-League.
 He won the Sikkim Governor's Gold Cup in October 2017 with the club.

 2017–2018 season

 Sarthak Golui who was to be the first-choice right-back was loaned out to FC Pune City and suddenly Bagui was competing for a spot in the playing eleven with Gurjinder Kumar at the start of the I-League in November 2017.